 Driving Under the Influence, (DUI) enforcement, is an extremely important component of the Berlin Police Department's overall traffic safety program.

-Over a three year period between January 1, 2009 through December 31, 2011, there have been approximately thirty alcohol related crashes per year within the Town of Berlin.
-Berlin Officers have made four hundred thirty-three (433) arrests for operating under the influence since January of 2009, and have averaged approximately one hundred and forty-four arrests per year.
-During this same period there have been two fatalities.
-33% of the alcohol related crashes that occurred in 10/11, happened between the core hours of 1300-0700.
-37% of the alcohol related crashes occurred on Thursday or Friday, and 16% occurred between Sunday and Monday.
+Over a three year period between January 1, 2012 through December 31, 2014, there have been an average of twenty-two (22) alcohol related crashes per year within the Town of Berlin.
+Berlin Officers have made two hundred and fifty-one (251) arrests for operating under the influence since January of 2012, and have averaged approximately eighty-four (84) arrests per year.
+During this same period there have been three (3) alcohol related fatalities.

+63% of the alcohol related crashes that occurred in 2012/2013/2014, happened between the core hours of 1900-0400.
+Twenty-four percent (24%) of the alcohol related crashes occurred on Saturday, nineteen percent (19%) on Sunday, thirteen percent (13%) on Thursday/Friday and ten percent (10%) on Monday/Tuesday.
 We focus our DUI enforcement efforts during these periods for that reason.

 The department places great importance on DUI detection and apprehension.
 The department participates in all DOT highway safety grant initiatives that provide funding for DUI enforcement.

-The Jeffery G. Casner Award is given annually to those officers who are at the forefront of the department in effecting "Driving Under the Influence" arrests, in addition to providing the highest level of patrol services in their assigned districts through out the Town.
-This award is presented every year on February 2nd, which is the anniversary date that Officer Jeffery G. Casner made the ultimate sacrifice for the Town of Berlin.
+The Jeffery G. Casner Award is given annually to those officers who are at the forefront of the department in effecting "Driving Under the Influence" arrests.
+Previously, this award was presented every year on February 2nd, which is the anniversary date that Officer Jeffery G. Casner made the ultimate sacrifice for the Town of Berlin.
+The award is given in May per the request of the family.